narayan-krishna/sshync/README.md

 # sshync (wip)

-sshync is a library for embedding remote file synchronization directly into your Rust workflow.
+sshync is a small library for embedding remote file synchronization directly into Rust.
+Specifically, it exposes a `Sshync` struct, which can be used to sync remote and local files, depending on method of initialization.

 **over SSH**
 ```rust